jayaramdasthota/Devops-Oct/README.md

-# Hello this is a sample project gor Git Hub session
+# Hello this is a sample project for Git Hub session

 ## Project 1 - Git